2009 High School Cow Cutting!

 "Whatever's the farthest away from you," he said.While the pace of the event is slower, Giannini said the basic principle of cow cutting isn't all that different from other rodeo events.

 "All events, you've gotta keep your eye on something," he said.
 "This, I keep my eye on the cow.
 I ride broncs, too, and there, I have to keep my eye on their neck.
-So
+So it's the same, but not."

 (Thats my son!)